codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

   >You can provision a single Hosted GitOps Runtime per Codefresh account.

+## Before you begin
+* Set up integrations with the Git provider for the Hosted GitOps Runtime
+  * GitHub
+  * Bitbucket Cloud
+  * Gerrit

 ## Step 1: Install Hosted GitOps Runtime
 Start installing the Hosted GitOps Runtime with a single-click.
 Codefresh completes the installation without any further intervention on your part.